-- 1 in 5 Americans has a mental illness.
+- 1 in 5 Americans has a mental health concern.

-- 40% of employees with a mental illness take time off because of it, up to 10 days per year.
+- 40% of employees with a mental health concerns take time off because of it, up to 10 days per year.

-- Mental illness is the leading cause of disability worldwide.
+- Mental health issues or challenges are the leading cause of disability worldwide.

 - 1 in 10 full-time employees has an addiction.